aaronjridley/space584_adcs/syllabus.md

       6. Science camera should have complete data pipeline (take image, store image, send image to ground); validation of camera performance
       6. Official updates given

 - Thursday before Thanksgiving (Nov.
-19)
+20):
       1. Goal for completion, so there is margin in schedule

 - Dec.
-3
+4:
       1. Last day of class
       2. System will be officially tested at this point

-- Day of the Final Exam (Thu.
-April 25th 8 AM):
+- Day of the Final Exam (Tue.
+Dec.
+16th):
     1. Final results must be turned in before this time.
     2. All equipment must be checked back in (in working condition).
     3. Lab spaces must be cleaned.